zulip/zulip/docs/production/authentication-methods.md

      `'zproject.backends.AppleAuthBackend',` to enable Apple auth
      using the created configuration.

-1. In the Apple developer site, configure the domains your Zulip server uses when sending outgoing email notifications.
-(This is required for your Zulip server to deliver emails to the many Apple users who use their privacy-protecting forwarding service.)
-See the "Email Relay Service" subsection of [this page][apple-get-started] for more information.
-See Zulip's [outgoing email documentation][outgoing-email] for details on what From addresses Zulip uses when sending outgoing emails.
+1. Register with Apple the email addresses or domains your Zulip server sends email to users from.
+For instructions and background, see the "Email Relay Service" subsection of
+   [this page][apple-get-started].
+For details on what email addresses Zulip sends from, see our
+   [outgoing email documentation][outgoing-email].

 [apple-create-services-id]: https://help.apple.com/developer-account/?lang=en#/dev1c0e25352
 [apple-developer]: https://developer.apple.com/account/resources/